The BASL Project

 COVID Protocols

-For the safety of our artists and audience members, we are enforcing masks for all audiences and artists.
-Masks may be removed briefly when eating or drinking.
+For the safety of our artists we encourage masking, but do not require it.
 Actors will be unmasked when on stage.

 Radical Hospitality Ticketing